keshavbhatt/phub/README.md

 # PhubTv App
-Website for Phub porn Tv App for Linux and Winodws.
+Website for Phub porn Tv App for Linux and Winodws at [https://bit.do/phubapp](https://bit.do/phubapp)

 Phub Tv is a privacy focused porn Player and downloader application available for Linux and Windows Platform.